|Holiday Hours: Martin Luther King Jr. Day|

 While federal and state offices are closed, only about a third of businesses give their employees the time off.

-Berkshire Community College plans to hold its annual Martin Luther King Jr. National Day of Service event completely virtually on Jan.
-17 over the Zoom platform.
-Register here.
+Berkshire Community College will start off its annual Day of Service event with a keynote speaker and breakfast at United Methodist Church.
 This event is co-sponsored by the Berkshire Branch of the NAACP.

 Federal, state and local offices; no mail delivery.